What is a journal entry?

 Description includes relevant notes—so you know where the money is coming from.
 In this case, it’s the invoice number.

-Debit notes that $600 is being added to Cash.
+Debit notes that $600 is being added to your cash account.

 Credit notes money leaving cash.
 In this case, there’s no money being paid out.

-At the same time you make this entry, you’d make another in accounts receivable (money clients owe you):
+At the same time you make this entry, you’d make another in the accounts receivable (money clients owe you) ledger account:

 Accounts Receivable Journal